ear-team/darksound/README.md

 ```
 An example of the evaluation of the clustering performances of the MEC method is accessible from this [notebook](https://github.com/ear-team/darksound/blob/main/notebooks/clustering-evaluation.ipynb).

+## Citing this work
+If you find the MEC method useful for your research, please consider citing it as:

+- Poutaraud, J., Sueur, J., Thébaud, C., Haupert, S., [Meta-Embedded Clustering (MEC): A new method for improving clustering quality in unlabeled bird sound datasets](https://doi.org/10.1016/j.ecoinf.2024.102687), Ecological Informatics, Volume 82, September 2024.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.